igoakulov/tokker/README.md

 # Tokker

-Tokker is a fast local-first CLI tool for tokenizing text with all the best models in one place.
+Tokker: a fast local-first CLI tokenizer with all the best models in one place.
 ---

 ## Features